 The hotel has been recently fully refurbished and the included breakfast is served in the garden.
 It is 100 meters from the center of Sorrento and 450 meters from the beach.

-free wi-fi, private parking, and pet-friendly – there are a lot of reasons to like this central hotel.
+Free wi-fi, private parking, and pet-friendly – there are a lot of reasons to like this central hotel.

 Hotel Mignon Meublè